 Food and Shopping

-If you’ve been on a self catering holiday in a popular Spanish tourist spot, you will no doubt have experienced expensive supermarkets (usually a ‘Spa’) that don’t carry a lot of choice.
+If you’ve been on a self-catering holiday in a popular Spanish tourist spot, you will no doubt have experienced expensive supermarkets (usually a ‘Spa’) that don’t carry a lot of choices.

-Do some online research before you go of where the supermarkets are.
-You’ll probably also find the villa owner very helpful with where there best place to shop are.
+Do some online research before you go to where the supermarkets are.
+You’ll probably also find the villa owner very helpful with where their best place to shop is.

 Beaches and Attractions

 The beaches and attractions will depend on where you hire your villa, but as you have your own car, getting to different places is a lot easier and doesn’t require a ‘tour rep’ meeting to organise.

 We were close to the mountains, the beaches, and even the attractions at Benidorm.

 Some of our favourites were Guadalest in the mountains, swimming in the mountain waterfalls (Las Fuentes Del Algar), snorkelling in Benidorm (surprisingly the clearest waters with the most fish that we had found along the coast), and Mundo Mar.

 If you are planning on taking your family abroad to somewhere like Spain we’d definitely advise looking at the option of hiring a villa.